Our Organisation Search

 The “Grand Challenges” for food and agriculture in the 21st century include population growth, climate change, energy and water supply, all of which affect the potential of agriculture to provide an increasing secure supply of safe food.
 As a result, the “sustainable intensification” (SI) of agricultural production has become a priority issue for policymakers and international development agencies.
 In Ireland, the industry-developed strategies for the agri-food sector, Food Harvest 2020 (DAFF 2010) and Food Wise (DAFM 2015), set ambitious agricultural expansion targets for the dairy sector in particular.
 This highlights the need for research and implementation science to facilitate sustainable agriculture.
 However, the pollution of surface and ground waters represents one of the main environmental problems facing agri-ecosystems.
 The EU Water Framework Directive (Directive 2000/60/EC) (WFD) was established as an overarching approach to protect water bodies, however, despite the implementation of Good Agricultural Practice (GAP) regulations (S.I.
 No. 31 of 2014), which include a variety of measures designed to keep nutrients such as phosphorus and nitrogen on farmland, surface water quality has deteriorated in recent years.

-WaterMARKE is an ambitious multi-actor research project which is co-funded by EPA and DAFM.
-The project connects the areas of biophysical science, socio-economics, behavioural psychology and implementation science in a unique and novel framework that goes further than most research projects in that it crosses over between research and knowledge transfer to provide outputs that are valuable to the research communities in these areas, as well as producing a knowledge transfer template which tests and implements the learnings from the project.
-This project approaches the issue of water quality from the scientific, institutional, behavioural and Knowledge Transfer perspectives.
+WaterMARKE an ambitious multi-actor research project co-funded by EPA and DAFM.
+The project connected the areas of biophysical science, socio-economics, behavioural psychology and implementation science in a unique and novel framework going further than most research projects.
+It crossed over between research and knowledge transfer to provide outputs that are valuable to the research communities in these areas, as well as producing a knowledge transfer template which tests and implements the learnings from the project.
+This project approached the issue of water quality from the scientific, institutional, behavioural and Knowledge Transfer perspectives.

-At a national scale, the project examines the roles and interactions of all the actors (institutions) involved in the agri-food production value chain, in order to examine how the information flows and the structure of future programmes could be improved to facilitate further sustainable development and intensification of Irish agriculture.
+At a national scale, the project examined the roles and interactions of all the actors (institutions) involved in the agri-food production value chain, ascertain how the information flows and the structure of future programmes could be improved to facilitate further sustainable development and intensification of Irish agriculture.

 Funded by: EPA Research & Department of Agriculture, Food and the Marine